utdal/visium_spatial_analysis_tool/README.md

 Here once we run the `visium_run.py` file and selecting the second(2) functionality; one has to provide the `Final_matrices` and `Neuronal_barcodes` directory path's as shown in the above snippet.
 And, the outputs generated are stored to `Processed_files` directory.

 #### 3. Generating Quality Control plots(*tsne-plot*)
-This functionality generates tsne plots for Multiple neurons, Surrounding and Other files.
+This functionality generates tsne plots for Multiple neurons, Surrounding and Other barcode files.
 This is performed as part of an additional quality control check.
 This functionality processes the data through **PCA()** to reduce the dimensions to a few best explaining principal component's.

 Note: One has to provide the directory path where the `Processed_files` directory is generated.
 Additionally, one can select **pdf** or **png** for the plots.